allseeteam/yandexgpt-python/README.md

 For any issues related to the configuration or usage of the SDK, ensure that the catalog ID, API key, and model type are correctly set and that the environment variables (if used) are properly configured.

 ## Contributors
-This project is developed and maintained by Gregory Matsnev.
+This project is developed and maintained by ALL SEE LLC.
 Contributions are welcome.

 ## License
 This project is licensed under the MIT License.
 For more information, see the LICENSE file in the project's GitHub repository.